Robert Sobukwe: Legacy

 Rhodes University celebrated Robert Sobukwe's life and renamed a male residence after his name.
 This was a tribute to him to show the youth that his life and love for education will never leave.
 His educational achievements and powers of speech and persuasion are a part of what he's known for.
 In 2012, Robert Sobukwe Street in Pretoria (formerly known as Esselen Street) was renamed after him in commemoration of his contributions to the black liberation struggle.
 Similarly, in 2013, Robert Sobukwe Road in Cape Town (formerly known as Modderdam Road) was renamed after him.
 Central Block at the University of the Witwatersrand was renamed to Robert Sobukwe Block in 2016 following major support among students and alumni.
 Sobukwe's strong conviction and active resistance inspired many individuals and other organizations involved in the anti-apartheid movement and, notably, the Black Consciousness Movement.

+In 2023, it was proposed for Robert Sobukwe's birthplace (Graaff-Reinet) to be named after him.
+The name change from Graaff-Reinet to Robert Sobukwe Town was approved in January 2026 by the Minister of Sport, Arts and Culture, with the change taking effect in February 2026.

+In 2026 the grave of Sobukwe was vandalized twice.
+It was not for the first time, as it has been vandalized since 2001.